carbon-data-specification/Power-Systems-Data/website/use-cases/index.markdown

 ### Needs

-To make impactful clean energy siting decisions and to measure the carbon impact of existing clean energy projects, access to accurate and detailed long-run grid emissions and generation data is required.
+To make impactful clean energy siting decisions and to measure the carbon impact of existing clean energy projects, access to accurate and detailed grid data is required to calculate long-run grid emissions.

 ### Example users